Office of Program Policy Analysis and Government Accountability

 Who does the department serve?

 The department serves the driving public, including problem drivers; motor vehicle and boat owners; commercial drivers and trucking companies; automobile, mobile home, and recreational vehicle dealers and buyers; and mobile home manufacturers.
-The department serves much of Florida's population, with approximately 18 million licensed drivers and over 23 million registered motor vehicles, motorcycles, mobile homes, travel trailers, and vessels.
+The department serves much of Florida's population, with almost 18 million licensed drivers and over 23 million registered motor vehicles, motorcycles, mobile homes, travel trailers, and vessels.

 How is the department organized?

+The department is organized into two major operating divisions: the Florida Highway Patrol and the Division of Motorist Services.
 The department also includes the Division of Administrative Services and Information Systems Administration.
 The Division of Administrative Services is responsible for the oversight of all department administrative functions including accounting, purchasing, and facilities' maintenance and operation.
 The Division of Information Systems Administration provides and supports critical systems that store information used throughout the state by government agencies, private businesses, and residents, including issuing and storing information for driver licenses, vehicle registrations, and vehicle and vessel titles.

 How well does the department perform?

-In Fiscal Year 2019-20, the department reported that 77.93% of drivers license office customers waited 30 minutes or less for service.
+In Fiscal Year 2021-22, the department reported that 68.55% of drivers license office customers waited 30 minutes or less for service.
 The department's standard is 95%.
-Additionally, the average customer service call center wait time was 13:16 minutes, while the approved standard wait time was 12 minutes or less.
-While the department did not meet these performance measures, the percent of customers that rated these services as satisfactory or better was 89.16%, above the department's standard of 85%.
+Additionally, the average customer service call center wait time was 21:17 minutes, while the approved standard wait time was 12 minutes or less.
+While the department did not meet these performance measures, the percent of customers that rated these services as satisfactory or better was 90.35%, above the department's standard of 85%.

 How are these activities funded?

-Fiscal Year: 2022-23
+Fiscal Year: 2024-25

 Fund Dollars Positions